cybriq/kismet/doc/tokens.md

 Proposals on the pBFT ledger are simply an IPFS hash to a filesystem tree maintained by the proposer.

+Proposals have an automatic deadline that is defined as the same amount of blocks until a proposal block expires.
+Votes are totaled at this time from Congress keys, unless maximum Congress keys have been mined for a proposal and all have been used to cast a vote.
+Expired proposals cannot be reposted.

 #### Congress

 Congress tokens grant a position in a limited size congress to make votes on proposals